kapilduraphe/okta-mcp-server/README.md

 ## Types

-The server includes TypeScript interfaces for Okta user data:
+The server includes TypeScript interfaces for Okta user and group data:

 ```typescript
 interface OktaUserProfile {